São Paulo tried to cross Santos to get to Soteldo, but received another ‘no’ for an answer

 according to L! found out, Soteldo even asked for a 30% increase in the salary he receives in Mexico and perks, such as a car with a driver, to close with Tricolor.
 In the opinion of the board, they were obstacles to preventing him from becoming a reinforcement of the Morumbi team.
 However, to cross his business with Peixe, the board would have accepted some of these conditions.

-If the deal was finalized, Soteldo would be the eighth foreigner in the current São Paulo squad, which already has Arboleda (out until next year due to surgery), Galoppo, Bustos, Ferraresi, Gabriel Neves, Colorado and Calleri.
+If the deal went through, Soteldo would be the eighth foreigner in the current São Paulo squad, which already has Arboleda (out until next year due to surgery), Galoppo, Bustos, Ferraresi, Gabriel Neves, Colorado and Calleri.
 And he could only play in the Brasileirão (where there is a limit of five gringos per match) and Copa Sudamericana.

 The Venezuelan winger will stay at Santos until the middle of 2023, with a purchase option and a fixed pass.